Caiko/tic-tac-toe/README.md

 The game checks for a winner after every move by comparing the current state of the game board against all possible winning combinations (rows, columns, diagonals).
 The game also checks for a draw when all squares are filled without a winner.

-### Contributing
-If you would like to contribute to the project, feel free to open a pull request or issue.
-All contributions and suggestions are welcome!

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.